Unveiledone777/Project-Workflow/README.md

 For every feature implementation:

-Create a GitHub Issue
+-Create a GitHub Issue

-Create a feature branch from develop
+-Create a feature branch from develop

-Implement the feature
+-Implement the feature

-Commit changes with meaningful messages
+-Commit changes with meaningful messages

-Raise a Pull Request
+-Raise a Pull Request

-Peer review and fix requested changes
+-Peer review and fix requested changes

-Merge into develop
+-Merge into develop

 🧪 Testing Strategy

 Before deployment, the following testing steps are performed:

-Unit Testing
+-Unit Testing

-API Testing
+-API Testing

-UI/Manual Testing
+-UI/Manual Testing

-Bug fixing and validation loop
+-Bug fixing and validation loop

 If bugs are found, the workflow cycles back to the development phase.

 🚀 Deployment Strategy

-Only the main branch is deployed
+-Only the main branch is deployed

-Deployment is performed after testing approval
+-Deployment is performed after testing approval

-Environment variables and configuration are managed securely
+-Environment variables and configuration are managed securely

-Post-deployment monitoring is conducted
+-Post-deployment monitoring is conducted

 🔄 Maintenance & Iteration

 After deployment:

-Monitor performance and logs
+-Monitor performance and logs

-Fix production issues
+-Fix production issues

-Optimize performance
+-Optimize performance

-Add new features in iterative cycles
+-Add new features in iterative cycles

 🎯 Objective of This Workflow

 This workflow ensures:

-Structured execution
+-Structured execution

-Clear responsibility distribution
+-Clear responsibility distribution

-Version control discipline
+-Version control discipline

-Industry-standard development practice
+-Industry-standard development practice

-Placement-ready project execution
+-Placement-ready project execution

 👥 Team